api-platform/docs/laravel/index.md

 ![View of an item](images/books-collection.png)

 If you access any API URL with the `.html` extension appended, API Platform displays the corresponding API request in the UI.
 Try it yourself by browsing to `http://127.0.0.1:8000/api/books.html`.
 If no extension is present, API Platform will use the `Accept` header to select the format to use.
-By default, a JSON-LD response is sent [but many other formats, including the popular JSON:API and HAL are supported](../core/content-negotiation.md).

 So, if you want to access the raw data, you have two alternatives: